Tslater01/AWS-Quantum-Simulation/README.md

-# AWS Quantum Simulation with Amazon Braket SDK
+# AWS Quantum Simulation with AWS Braket SDK

 Dive deep into the world of quantum computing with this project, which focuses on simulating a plethora of quantum algorithms.
 With quantum computing emerging as a pivotal frontier in computational technology, this repository stands as a cornerstone for those venturing into the domain.
 Utilizing the Amazon Braket SDK and Python, we endeavor to bridge theoretical quantum mechanics with practical applications.